Six Weeks In Fiji

 Airport security and health travel checks were being returned to pre 911 sanity.
 But the four horsemen of the Apocalypse hovered above Europe, East Asia and the Middle East.
 In Fiji, Constitution agitation was evoking hideous recalls of the four coups since 1987.

 As I had read in Microsoft co-pilot, I was required at the arrival airport to show documentation of my bank records and my Fiji residency.
 I had them ready at the Nadi check point in my bag.
 As I anticipated, I was too old and white, to attract suspicion.
 The genial Indian official asked me where I would stay.
 "One night at the Bamboo Lodge, and six months at Smugglers' Cove," I blurted out.
-'Six months?" he raised his eyebrows.
+"Six months?" he raised his eyebrows.
 My tourist visa stamp would confine me to three months.
 "Six nights," I corrected.
 "Do you have enough money," he asked.
 "I am on superannuation, the Government gives me a lot of money to have holidays," I gasped.
 The official smiled.
 He stamped in my passport the three month visa.

 Now I was in the terminal.
 I looked around for a sim card shop.
 No sightings.
 Then I found the ubiquitous taxi drivers that hang out at exit centres.
 "I said Bamboo Grove" and offered the fare recommended by Microsoft co-pilot.
 All the taxi drivers demanded a lot more.
 I was beginning to learn A.I. cannot be relied to be up to date.

 I took a taxi and before the driving started moving, I started bag rummaging for my wallet.
-A student of mine in China had told me how a thief had unzipped her bag front pocket and stolen her valuables.
+A student of mine in China had told me how a thief had unzipped her bag pocket as she walked and stolen her valuables.
 My wallet was there at the bottom of my bag.
 One tucks valuables carefully away and they wriggle to the bottom.
 The taxi driver told me to relax.
 Everything was going well for me.

 We drove out to the airport highway.
 I noted the road was not entirely smooth but not dangerously pot holed either.
-Fiji had had two decades of military rule punctuated with Parliamentary Democracies since 2006.A generation had grown up without personal memory of coups except for their elders' stories.
+Fiji had had two decades of military rule punctuated with Parliamentary Democracies since 2006.
+A generation had grown up without personal memory of coups except for their elders' stories.
 For them Fiji must seem the epitome of normality.
 We arrived at Wailoaloa beach in the evening after about fifteen minutes.

 Wailoaloa Beach was a sprawl of hotels and cheap resorts that stretched over the shore until fading away into the countryside.
 It was evening and it pulsed with life and a jam of discordant musical vibes.
 I after inquiries from strangers found the Bamboo Backpackers.
 A jovial Fijian man found my listing and directed me to an enclosed space of dormitory tunnels.
 I left my desktop computer and my passport in his office.

 I went out for a walk.
 A short distance down the road, was a police post.
 "I said to the smartly attired young policeman.
 "I am glad to see you."
 The Prime Minister of Fiji, installed after a tumultuous election, was Sitiveni Rabuka.
 In 1987, Colonel Rabuka had staged the first coup in Fiji.
 In its aftermath, the New Zealand Minister of Foreign Affairs had called him a thug.
-Rabuka or his spokesman said.
+Rabuka said.
 He did it to stop the Indo Fjians taking over Fiji and turning the Fijians into Maoris.
 A perhaps ironical turn of phrase by the New Zealand Minister.
 The thugees were an Indian murderous sect genocided by the British Empire without ever any apology.
-Now Rabuka was now an elder statesman of the South Pacific.
+Now Rabuka was an elder statesman of the South Pacific.
 In the previous week, he ha declared in an interview with the Fijian Times newspaper that all officials of Fiji must set an example of lawful and honourable conduct.
 The Indian dominated newspaper let Rabuka's words stand without comment.
 In Auckland, I had promised myself never to let the words Rabuka and coup slip my lips in Fiji even in jest.
 Their victims might now see humour and irony in them.
 But I would be a guest in Fiji.

 Wailoaloa was once a shore of fishing villages and yes smugglers.
 Now the Fijian constabulary led by a man who had taken Fiji by gun point, work diligently to remove the riff raff from Wailoaloa shore and make it safe for the world's globe trotting tourists, including myself.
 I imagined any hobos or beach combers who tried the timeless habit of squatting and sleeping on the beach were quickly taken way to cells by Fiji's finest.
 They might protest.
 "Why don't you arrest Rabuka," to no avail.
 Out in the distant sea in the purple sunset light, were the ghostly images of floating commercial boats.
 I thought they were fishing boats but I was assured they were for tourists to hire them for island hopping.